tanaykalmodiya/naruto-hashiru/README.md

 # naruto-hashiru
-this is my first game made on pyjama
+this is my first game made on pygame